 I will say that some of our animals- are pinker than others.
 One in particular stays middle range on the color scale, even when I know she is not carrying a high worm load.
 So know your goat’s normal.
 And when in doubt- go ahead a treat.

-If you see your goat with bottle jaw treat immediately, since your animal is probably already very anemic and closing in on a fatal level.
+If you see your goat with bottle jaw, your animal is probably already very anemic and closing in on a fatal level.
+You should start treatment immediately.

 Related Reading: Identifying and Treating Selenium Deficiency in Goats

-Most of the other signs of anemia are related to the general condition of your animal.
+Most of the other signs of anemia in goats are related to the general condition of your animal.
 Such as:

 - They will be lethargic and just look sad and sick.
 They may have lost their “smile” and the sparkle in their eye.